Student Support Services

 http://www.utoledo.edu/library/mulford

-UTMOST is the University Libraries online discovery search interface and can be used to locate and access materials from across the Libraries’ collections which include:
+UTMOST is the University Libraries online discovery search interface and can be used to locate and access materials from across the Libraries’ collections which number over 755,000 digital items and 549,000 items, including:

-• In addition, the University Libraries is a charter member of OhioLINK which provides access to over 46 million library materials from across the state of Ohio.
+• In addition, the University Libraries is a charter member of OhioLINK which provides access to over 45 million library books and materials and over 37 million ejournal articles held across the state of Ohio.

 Key Services